JuliaLang/julia/doc/stdlib/arrays.rst

 .. function:: cat(dims, A...)

    Concatenate the input arrays along the specified dimensions in the iterable ``dims``.
 For dimensions not in ``dims``, all input arrays should have the same size, which will also be the size of the output array along that dimension.
 For dimensions in ``dims``, the size of the output array is the sum of the sizes of the input arrays along that dimension.
 If ``dims`` is a single number, the different arrays are tightly stacked along that dimension.
-If to construct block diagonal matrices and their higher-dimensional analogues by simultaneously increasing several dimensions for every new input array and putting zero blocks elsewhere.
+If ``dims`` is an iterable containing several dimensions, this allows to construct block diagonal matrices and their higher-dimensional analogues by simultaneously increasing several dimensions for every new input array and putting zero blocks elsewhere.
 For example, block matrix with *matrices[1]*, *matrices[2]*, ... as diagonal blocks and matching zero blocks away from the diagonal.

 .. function:: vcat(A...)